sabine/ocaml-blog-tutorial/README.md

 This is, for now, a list of blog posts that have a `title`, a `slug`, a `html_body`, and an `image`.

+Important: in this step, we only need to use the `title` field.
+The `slug` and `html_body` field, we will use in step 5 of the tutorial, and the `image` field we will use in step 6.

 Now, `Post.t` is a type that represents a single blog post, and `Post.all : t list` is the list of all blog posts.

 2. Change the `home` function in `template.eml.hml` to render a list of blog posts.